PLEASE NOTE: the following information was found in 1985 and has never been updated:

 Http://www.art.uiuc.edu/Kam/

-This site has many image files from the museum collection to download
+This site has many image files from the museum collection to download and

 view.
 There is also visitor information.